 Chi ; Earth , Sui ; Water , Ka ; Fire , Fu ; Wind , Ku ; Void.

 I was fortunate enough to be personally tutored on them and even with that assistance there were times when it proved a little difficult.
 During my time of study it became apparent that what I needed was a visual guide to all of the possible combinations of Elemental Dignities – every single one of them, in one place.
 What I needed was a visual Elemental Dignities (ED) Dictionary that contained keywords or short guides to all the combinations possible: two card combinations, three card combinations and even four card combinations – something I could easily look up and reference.
 It was something that would have benefited me as a beginner and as I progressed with my learning.
 I thought about creating the ED Dictionary for a long time, but always shelved the idea because of the enormity of the task.

 Polychromies Secrètes.
 Crucifixion of the Parliament of Toulouse, detail of the medallion of Saint Mark, after restoration.

 Audience: Sorry, Clare, but you mentioned five elements, not four.
 Clare: Yes.
 Golden Dawn Research Center - The Four Elements in the Western Tradition.
 Numerous astrological and metaphysical books give the impression that the Elements are more fundamental than the Twelve Signs of the Zodiac, because the Signs can be broken down into groups of four elements.

 Identification of the Triplicities with the four Elements appears, however, relatively recent: the Twelve-Sign Zodiac existed more than 1,500 years before Aries, Leo and Sagittarius became the Fire Signs.
+Ptolemy makes no reference to the Elements in his writings on Astrology.
+The Four Temperaments.
 Around 500 years before the birth of our Savior, the spirit of science began to be applied to the practice of medicine.